NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 ```
 If the app behaves correctly after this change - great.
 Sometimes, however, some sporadic errors/crashes occur, especially related to memory management, like any of the following:
 - `Error: com.tns.NativeScriptException: Attempt to use cleared object reference id=<some-object-id-number>`
-- `The JavaScript instance no longer has available Java instance counterpart`
+- `The JavaScript instance no longer has available Java/Kotlin instance counterpart`

 In such cases additional work has to be done.
 Have in mind the problem could be either in the app code, or in some plugin(s) used by the app.
 In both cases the resolution is identical.